AndrewBroshears/GoldBadge_Final/README.md

 even after a few days of research.
 After several attempts I was able to get a working console app but many of methods are flawed.
 Ran into several conversion issues that limited the amount of completion time I had available.
 Didn't even attempt unit testing.

+GitHub Issues:
+A few things to note for GitHub utilization:
+-Overall organization is a must.
+I messed up folder paths, added too many folders, didnt save and had to recover and continueing with additional problems
+-Pushing still seems to be a issue especially with merge conflicts.
+Learned Force Push.
+-Remember to save!!!

 Note***
 I would still like to revist these apps in the future to complete their intented purposes and apply better techniques.
 Many many hours went into these challenges and I continue to have a new found respect the complexity of C# and a determination to master it.